by Markus Winand.

 The database cannot know the number format used in the NUMERIC_STRING column so it does it the other way around: the database converts the strings to numbers—this is an unambiguous transformation.

-The TO_CHAR function returns only one string representation of the number.
+The CAST AS VARCHAR expression returns only one string representation of the number.
 It will therefore only match the first of above listed strings.
-If we use TO_NUMBER, it matches all of them.
+If we use CAST AS INT, it matches all of them.
 That means there is not only a performance difference between the two variants but also a semantic difference!

 Using numeric strings is generally troublesome: most importantly it causes performance problems due to the implicit conversion and also introduces a risk of running into conversion errors due to invalid numbers.
 Even the most trivial query that does not use any functions in the where clause can cause an abort with a conversion error if there is just one invalid number stored in the table.